ULL-ESIT-MII-CA-1718/electronic-life/README.md

 2. Install a HTTP server: `npm install -g static-server`
 2. Install `gulp`: `npm install -g gulp`
 3. Run `gulp serve` or run `static-server -p 8080` in the command line
-4. Configure your browser to work with ECMA& module extensions:
+4. Configure your browser to work with ECMA6 module extensions:
     * Safari 10.1.
     * Chrome Canary 60 – behind the Experimental Web Platform flag in chrome:flags.
     * Firefox 54 – behind the dom.moduleScripts.enabled setting in about:config.